 Every effort will be made to offer care at selected sites during Spring and Winter Breaks.
 Please check with your program coordinator for locations.
 Registration is required.
-If you register, but your child does not attend, you are financially responsible for the tuition unless you give timely advance notice to the program coordinator at the site your child was to attend by the date specified on the registration form.
+If you register, but your child does not attend, you are financially responsible for the tuition unless you notify your program coordinator at the site by the cancellation date specified on the registration form.
 Field trips and extra activities are usually planned.
 Please check with the program coordinator to see if any activity fees apply or permission forms need to be completed.

 Checking IdentificationAfter School Program personnel have been instructed to ask for identification from any unfamiliar person who arrives to pick up a child.
 Usually, this is not required after the first few weeks of school and staff becomes accustomed to family relationships.
 However, if a child attends a site other than the regular site for winter or spring breaks or a teacher work day, parents/caregivers should be prepared to present identification before a child is released.
 In addition, anyone who picks up infrequently (even if authorized on the child's application) should be prepared to present identification.

 After School Program staff will have in-service training on recognizing and reporting suspected child abuse as part of the orientation period.
 We are required by law to report suspected child abuse.
 If a staff member suspects child abuse, the program coordinator will be notified, the principal and counselor at the school and the appropriate After School Program Specialist will be informed, and a report will be made to the Department of Social Services.

 UCPS ASP is not responsible for children who attend a school-sponsored club during after school hours until the club sponsor signs the child in with UCPS After School Program.